New figures on real cost of education: A wake-up call for parents?

-If we look at the situation for parents with a nine year old child, then in order to prepare for the £100,000 costs of higher education, then even someone that adopts a growth strategy, assuming growth rates at 10 per cent per annum would still need to be saving more than £870 per month for the next nine years when their child starts university.
+If we look at the situation for parents with a nine year old child, then in order to prepare for the £100,000 costs of higher education, then even someone that adopts an aggressive growth strategy, assuming growth rates at even 10 per cent per annum would still need to be saving more than £870 per month for the next nine years when their child starts university.

 By comparison, a family with a four year old who has fourteen years to save for university education will need to be saving £499 per month.

 The study, which is based on the government’s own figures, should act as a wake-up call for parents to stop procrastinating and to explore all the options with an experienced financial adviser.
 With high education increasingly important in such a competitive and globalised world, it is simply too important not to.